xlOil Python Distribution and Packaging

 xloil create myaddin.xll

 This will create a myaddin.xll and myaddin.ini in the current directory.
-By default, the XLL will try to load myaddin.py in the same directory, so let’s create it:
+By default, the XLL will try to load myaddin.py in the same directory, so create this file:

 import xloil as xlo